SATELLITE COMMUNICATIONS GLOSSARY

-MHZ – MegaHertz.
-One MegaHertz is equivalent of one million Hertz, or one million cycles per second.
-Used to measure frequency and bandwidth.
+MHZ (Megahertz) – Used to measure frequency and bandwidth.
+One MHz is equivalent to a million hertz, or one million cycles per second.

-POLARIZATION – A technique used by satellite operators to reuse the satellite transponder frequencies when transmitting these signals to Earth.
+POLARIZATION – A technique used by satellite operators to reuse the satellite transponder frequencies when transmitting signals to Earth.
 Two methods are possible: linear and circular.
-To successfully receive and decode these signals on earth, the antenna must be outfitted with a properly polarized linear or circular feedhorn to select the signals as desired.
+To successfully receive and decode these signals on earth, the antenna must be outfitted with an adequately polarized linear or circular feed horn to select the desired signals.

 RAIN FADE – The reduction of satellite signal strength due to rainfall.

-ROUTER – A physical device joining multiple networks together by forwarding IP packets based on network layer information and enabling applications such as VoIP, video and data.
+ROUTER – A physical device joining multiple computer networks together.
+Data packets based on network layer information are forwarded between networks, enabling applications such as VoIP, video and data.

 SPOT BEAM – A satellite beam with concentrated geographic coverage.

-TDMA – Time Division Multiple Access.
-A way of sharing a channel by assigning different time slots to different users.
+TDMA (Time Division Multiple Access) – A way of sharing a channel by assigning different time slots to various users.

 TERMINAL – One of the communications stations that receives, processes, and transmits signals between itself and a satellite.

-TRANSPONDER – A device located on board the satellite which receives signals uplinked from an earth station and amplifies and transmits them back to earth on a difference frequency.
+TRANSPONDER – A device on board the satellite that receives signals uplinked from an earth station and amplifies and transmits them back to earth on a different frequency.